 Hoarfrost is covering the meadows and trees, relaxing silence fills the forest, and the clear air properly cleanses the mind.
-Winter hikes can be a great experience in warm boots and a fluffy jacket!
-With a little luck you may even be surprised by the first tender snowflakes or find yourself stomping through deep powdery snow on snowshoes.
+Winter hikes can be a great experience.
 Let us introduce the most beautiful places and routes for your winter hiking experience to you below.

 The Half-Timbered Freudenberg Trail